adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 </div>
 </div>

-To make some broad generalizations, I've seen this kind of pattern with a lot of JavaScript libraries.
-They don't really care much about performance and end up being very bloated, with very little benefit to the end-user.
+To make a broad generalization, I've seen this kind of pattern with many JavaScript libraries.
+They are not designed with performance in mind, and end up having poor performance characteristics.

-## Use a different language
+## Use a Different Programming Language

 Compared with minimally optimized Rust code, JavaScript is just very slow.
 This is not surprising at all, but I think it bears remembering.
 If you have a